 Optimal periodontal health with full, healthy gums is the foundation for strong teeth which can significantly contribute to good overall well-being and quality of life.
-At our Chicago practice, Peter O. Cabrera, DDS, and Bahareh Sabzehei DDS, MS help patients achieve optimal oral health with expert periodontal care and maintenance using innovative treatment techniques and advanced technology.
+Peter O. Cabrera, DDS, and Bahareh Sabzehei DDS, MS help patients achieve optimal oral health with expert periodontal care and maintenance using innovative treatment techniques and advanced technology.

 We also believe that preserving and obtaining ideal gum health is a joint effort.
 When it comes to treating the essential structures of your smile, we walk you through every aspect of your treatment and emphasize the importance of communication and education.